Best Bread Knife of 2021

 For folks with larger hands, the Mercer knife offers the largest grip overall, and the Victorinox handle is just as long but not as large in diameter, so it could still be a good fit for small-handled people.
 Even though we will continue to rave about the Tojiro knife, we must admit that its handle is a bit short for people with larger hands.

 Blade Length & Thickness

-Many artisan loaves of bread, whether purchased from a baker or cooked in your oven at home, will be larger than 7 inches in diameter.
-Bread knives tend to run between 7 inches to 10 inches in blade length.
-We feel that anything under 9 inches just isn't long enough for easy slicing unless you only cut smaller loaves like those baked in a bread pan.
-The Tojiro, Dalstrong, Mercer, and Victorinox bread knives all have blades in the 9 to 10-inch range that we find just about perfect.
+Whether purchased from a baker or cooked in your oven at home, many artisan loaves of bread will be larger than seven inches in diameter.
+Bread knives tend to run between seven inches to ten inches in blade length.
+We feel that anything under nine inches just isn't long enough for easy slicing unless you only cut smaller loaves like those baked in a bread pan.
+The Tojiro, Dalstrong, Mercer, and Victorinox bread knives all have blades in the nine to ten-inch range that we find just about perfect.

 The thickness of the blade plays almost as big a role as sharpness in knife performance.
 Those knives with thicker blades may be sharp and cut into food easily, but they tend to create more resistance as you slice further in.
 The extremely thin and flexible Japanese bread knife blades like on the Tojiro and Pure Komachi knives continue to slice just as easily at the bottom of crusty sourdoughs and tomatoes as they do from the start.
 The Victorinox bread knife has a blade that is thicker toward the heel and tapers toward the tip.
 It has very little drag when slicing, and on smaller items like tomatoes, you can use the thinner section near the tip for the smoothest cutting.